plowsof/flipstarter-waas-wip/README.md

 ```
 Password (hit return if you do not wish to encrypt your wallet):
 ```
+After the ```make_wishlist``` script is finished, the wallets will be loaded and the web page refreshed with your list.
+This process will take about minute or less.

 ### Production / On a VPS
 Lets pretend my name is George, i have a domain called getwishlisted.xyz and i want to run this wishlist on it.
 The only difference from running it locally is that i need to point nginx to my wishlist container and to set up the SSL serts (so my site is accessible using HTTPS).